Gianluigi Buffon: 2004–2006: Calciopoli and relegation

-In the summer of 2004, Marcello Lippi left Juventus to take charge of the Italy national team and was replaced by Fabio Capello.
-In his fourth season with the club, Buffon made 38 appearances in Serie A and 48 in all competitions that season as he won his third Serie A title in four years with Juventus, winning once again the Serie A Goalkeeper of the Year award for the fifth time in his career.
-Juventus were knocked out in the quarter-finals of the Champions League, against eventual winners Liverpool, and in 2005, Buffon was nominated for the UEFA Team of the Year for the fourth consecutive year.

 In August 2005, Buffon collided with Milan midfielder Kaká during the annual preseason Trofeo Luigi Berlusconi match, suffering a dislocated shoulder that required surgery.
-Milan loaned backup goalkeeper Christian Abbiati to Juventus as compensation while Buffon recovered.
-Buffon returned to the Juventus starting line-up in November, but injury again sidelined him until January.
-He recovered in time to help Juventus win their second consecutive Scudetto and his fourth overall, returning to the starting line-up in January 2006, in a Coppa Italia match against Fiorentina.
-Juventus were once again knocked out in the quarter-finals of the Champions League by runners-up Arsenal, and in the quarter-finals of the Coppa Italia on away goals to eventual runners-up Roma.
-Buffon was named IFFHS World's Best Goalkeeper for the third time in his career and Serie A Goalkeeper of the Year for the sixth time.
-He was also placed second in the 2006 Ballon d'Or and eighth in the FIFA World Player of the Year Award behind his winning Italy teammate Fabio Cannavaro, and was elected as the starting goalkeeper for both the 2006 FIFPro XI and the UEFA Team of the Year, following his fifth consecutive nomination.
-Buffon made his 200th appearance for Juventus that season in a 2–0 away defeat at the hands of Arsenal in the quarter-finals of the Champions League.
+He returned to the Juventus starting line-up in November, but another injury sidelined him again.
+He returned to the starting line-up in January 2006, helping Juventus win their second consecutive Scudetto.
+Juventus were eliminated in the quarter-finals of the Champions League and in the quarter-finals of the Coppa Italia.
+Buffon was named IFFHS World's Best Goalkeeper for the third time and placed second in the 2006 Ballon d'Or (the first goalkeeper to do so since Dino Zoff in 1973).
+He placed eighth in the FIFA World Player of the Year Award behind Fabio Cannavaro and elected as the starting goalkeeper for the 2006 FIFPro XI and the UEFA Team of the Year, following his fifth consecutive nomination.